What Are Pre-Employment Tests?

 Pre-Employment Testing Solution Providers

-Pre-employment testing software objectively gauges candidates’ personality, aptitude, traits and skills (to name a few) to help organizations make well-informed decisions.
-While some software are especially designed to test soft skills, such as problem solving, communication, organization, etc., others are developed specifically for particular position-based skills testing for roles such as technical writers or retail/sales managers.
+Pre-employment testing software objectively gauges candidates’ personality, aptitude, traits, and skills (to name a few) to help organizations make well-informed decisions.
+While some software is specially designed to test soft skills, such as problem-solving, communication, organization, etc., others are developed specifically for particular position-based skills testing for roles such as technical writers or retail/sales managers.

 Following are some companies that are providing pre-employment testing solutions: